 When charging your iPhone, you may have noticed that it gets unusually hot compared to the previous versions.
-This is an issue that started with iPhone 7 and has now been extended to iPhone 8 and iPhone X.
+This issue started with iPhone 7 and has now been extended to iPhone 8 and iPhone X.

 What causes the iPhone to overheat?

-Improved technology and user expectations have led Apple to cram many features into a tiny device such as the iPhone and the iPad.
-This means that there are very many apps and settings that demand power at any given point, causing your iPhone 7 to overheat.
+Improved technology and user expectations have led Apple to cram many features into tiny devices such as the iPhone and the iPad.
+This means that many apps and settings demand power at any given point, causing your iPhone 7 to overheat.

 Another factor is that there are more uses than ever for the new versions of the iPhone and iPad.
-This means that you will spend more time than usual on these new devices.
-Extensive use of any electronic causes it to overheat and this could be a problem for the iPhone.
+You will spend more time than usual on these new devices.
+Extensive use of any electronic device causes it to overheat, which could be a problem for the iPhone.

-In extreme cases, you will have to take your iPhone to the local Apple service shop for a diagnosis.
+In extreme cases, you must take your iPhone to the local Apple service shop for a diagnosis.
 However, try the following solutions since I have found the problem to disappear with simple software fixes and updates on several devices.

 How to solve the iPhone 7 overheating issue

-Use any of the following steps to prevent your iPhone 7 from getting hot when charging.
+Use the following steps to prevent your iPhone 7 from getting hot when charging.

 In most instances, the backup doesn’t complete immediately and might even take days when you are using your iPhone intensively.
 This causes it to overheat when charging or during normal use.